Chart Color Schemes

 Employment

-Faulconbridge has an educated workforce with significant representation in essential services sectors.
-The unemployment rate is 0.6%, as per AreaSearch's aggregation of statistical area data.
+Faulconbridge has a well-educated workforce with essential services sectors well represented.
+The unemployment rate is 0.4%, based on AreaSearch aggregation of statistical area data as of September 2025.

-As of June 2025, 2,322 residents are employed while the unemployment rate is 3.6% lower than Greater Sydney's rate of 4.2%.
-Workforce participation stands at 63.5%, slightly higher than Greater Sydney's 60.0%.
-Key industries for employment among Faulconbridge residents are education & training, health care & social assistance, and public administration & safety.
-The area has a strong specialization in education & training, with an employment share 1.9 times the regional level.
+There are 2,272 residents in work, with an unemployment rate 3.7% below Greater Sydney's rate of 4.2%.
+Workforce participation is at 63.5%, compared to Greater Sydney's 60.0%.
+Employment among residents is concentrated in education & training, health care & social assistance, and public administration & safety.
+The area shows strong specialization in education & training with an employment share of 1.9 times the regional level.

 Frequently Asked Questions - Employment